particuleio/website/content/blog/thanos-monitoring.en.md

 [Prometheus
 federation](https://prometheus.io/docs/prometheus/latest/federation/) allow
 scraping prometheuses from prometheus, this solution works well when you are not scraping a lot of metrics.
-At scale if scraping all your other prometheuses takes longer than the scrape interval this is going to cause issue.
+At scale, if the scrape duration of all your prometheus targets takes longer than the scrape interval, you might encounter some severe issues.

 ##### Prometheus remote write

-While [remote writing](https://prometheus.io/docs/practices/remote_write/) is a solution (and is also implemented by Thanos receiver), we will not discuss the "pushing metrics" part in this article, you can read about the pros and cons of pushing metrics [here](https://docs.google.com/document/d/1H47v7WfyKkSLMrR8_iku6u9VB73WrVzBHb2SB6dL9_g/edit#heading=h.2v27snv0lsur).
+While [remote writing](https://prometheus.io/docs/practices/remote_write/) is a solution (and is also implemented by Thanos receiver), we will not discuss the "pushing metrics" part in this article.
+You can read about the pros and cons of pushing metrics [here](https://docs.google.com/document/d/1H47v7WfyKkSLMrR8_iku6u9VB73WrVzBHb2SB6dL9_g/edit#heading=h.2v27snv0lsur).
 It is recommended to push metrics as a last resort or when not trusting multiple